-In my classes, I aim to establish a warm and supportive environment for all students and their integrative processes.
-Big gratitude, love, and respect to my kind and generous teachers.
+I am honored to share in the practice of embodiment with others.
+In my classes I aim to establish a warm, supportive, and dynamic environment for all students and their integrative processes.